zlatanvasovic/dotfiles/README.md

 You are using this dotfiles on own risk.
 It's better to fork repository and modify dotfiles by your mind.

-Code is licensed under the terms of MIT license (see `LICENSE.md` for more details).
+Licensed under the terms of MIT license.